rysavy-ondrej/Netfox.NDX/Docs/DiagnosticConstraintLanguage.md

    && e1.eid+1 == e2.eid
 select new {e1,e2};
 ```
-The next example shows detection of errorneous DNS resolution and customized output:
+The next example shows the detection of DNS resolution that ends with an error.
 ```yaml
 events:
     e1: dns.flags.response==0